JRBoland/JamesBoland_T2A2/readme.md

 - To keep a tally on which footage was recorded where, and when
 - To log which pilot flew the drone for a certain flight

+This API is scalable and with minor changes in code can have custom fields that are tailored towards a specific field's flight logging requirements.

 ## R3 - Why have you chosen this database system.
 What are the drawbacks compared to others? <a name="req3"></a>

 For my project I have chosen to use PostgreSQL as the database management system.